DeFoG: Discrete Flow Matching for Graph Generation: Sample Optimization

 where $\phi_{t}(t)$ and $\phi_{t'}(t')$ denote the PDFs of $t$ and $t'$, respectively.
 In our case, $\phi_{t}(t)=1$ for $t\in [0,1]$.
 The distortion functions and their corresponding PDFs are illustrated in \Cref{fig:time_distortions}.

 One of the strategies the proposed in \textbf{sampling} optimization procedure is the use of variable step sizes throughout the denoising process.
 This is achieved by mapping evenly spaced time points (DeFoG's vanilla version) through a transformation that follows the same constraints as the training time distortions discussed earlier.
 We employ the same set of time distortion functions, again not to exhaustively explore the space of applicable functions, but to gain insight into how varying step sizes affect graph generation.
 The expected step sizes for each distortion can be directly inferred from \Cref{fig:time_distortions}.
-For instance, the polydec function leads to progressively smaller time steps, suggesting more refined graph edits in the denoising process as $t'$ approaches 1.
+For instance, the \emph{polydec} function leads to progressively smaller time steps, suggesting more refined graph edits in the denoising process as $t'$ approaches 1.

-Note that even though we apply the same time distortions for both training and sample stages, in each setting they have different objectives: in training, the time distortions skew the PDFs from where $t'$ is sampled, while in sampling they vary the step sizes.
+Note that even though we apply the same time distortions for both training and sample stages, in each setting they have different roles: in training, the time distortions skew the PDFs from where $t'$ is sampled, while in sampling they vary the denoising step sizes.